 The Five College African Studies Colloquium course is offered each spring semester by a Five College African Studies faculty member.
 Students from all campuses are encouraged to participate.

-Spring 2017: The Spring 2017 African Studies Colloquium will be taught by Professor Rowland Abiodun.
-Interested students should register for Amherst College course BLST 316.
+Spring 2018: The Spring 2018 African Studies Colloquium will be taught by Professors Rowland Abiodun and Olabode Omojola.
+Interested students should register for Amherst College BLST 316.
 (Learn more about how to register for a course at another campus.)

 - To sort by course subject abbreviation, select "Subj Abbr" to sort abbreviations alphabetically.